Miaoyww/Minecraft-Media-Player/README.md

 ![minecraft-version](https://img.shields.io/badge/Minecraft-1.13%2B-red)
 ![license](https://img.shields.io/github/license/Miaoywww/Minecraft-Media-Player)

-A python script that can let you play the videos and show the images in Minecraft.
+A python script that can let you play the videos and display the images in Minecraft.

 `Datapack Theoretical Support 1.13+`